 Chose your tabletop, I used an edge-glued panel round board.
 Then sand it down with 120 grit followed by 220 grit.
 Think about the base color you would want to use, in the project I used white.
 Since this project, I learned that it’s best to apply a primer coat on the raw material.
 This should prevent the exposed grain Issue I ran into later on in the project.

 The epoxy used in the projects is a 1 to 1 mix.
 One part hardener one part resin.
-If you check on countertop epoxy website you will find a chart to help you with square footage coverage.
+If you check on Countertop Epoxy’s website you will find a chart to help you with square foot coverage.
 24oz. of resin was just the right amount for this 24-inch table.